Edmonton Metropolitan Region: Ethnicity

-Note: Totals greater than 100% due to multiple origin responses.

 Language

 The question on knowledge of languages allows for multiple responses.
 The following figures are from the 2021 Canadian Census, and lists languages that were selected by at least 1,000 respondents.

 Edmonton Metropolitan Region Board

 A fragmentation in regional cooperation and partnership has long played a divisive role within the EMR.
 Particularly, Edmonton was frustrated that its surrounding municipalities were receiving an increased tax base for major industrial development, while not contributing to Edmonton's burden to maintain and build new infrastructure within Edmonton used by the residents and businesses of the surrounding municipalities.

 After pulling out of the Alberta Capital Region Alliance (ACRA), Edmonton lobbied the provincial government to establish some form of regional government that would be more effective in fostering regional cooperation between it and its surrounding municipalities.
 As a result, Premier Ed Stelmach announced in December 2007 that a governing board would be established for Edmonton's Capital Region.
 Four months later, the Capital Region Board was formed on April 15, 2008 with the passing of the Capital Region Board Regulation by Order in Council 127/2008 under the authority of the Municipal Government Act.

 On October 26, 2017, the Capital Region Board (CRB) was renamed to the Edmonton Metropolitan Region Board (EMRB).